AdobeDocs/experience-platform.en/help/dashboards/guides/audiences.md

 Select **[!UICONTROL Add widget]** to navigate to the widget library and see a list of the available widgets to add to your dashboard.

-![The [!UICONTROL Audiences] dashboard overview with Add widget highlighted.](../images/audiences/audiences-overview-add-widget.png)
+![The [!UICONTROL Audiences] dashboard overview with [!UICONTROL Add widget] highlighted.](../images/audiences/audiences-overview-add-widget.png)

 From the widget library, you can browse the selection of standard and custom audience widgets.
 For information on how to add widgets, please see the widget library documentation on how to [add a widget](../customize/widget-library.md#add-widgets).